The Field Where Everything Changed — Modern Paraphrase | nocap.bible

 "That's good, my daughter.
 Stay with his workers — you'll be safe there."

 So Ruth stayed close to Boaz's workers through the entire barley and wheat harvests, living with Naomi the whole time.
 What started as a desperate search for food became the beginning of something none of them could have imagined.
-God's Providence was working through every ordinary moment — the field she "happened" to find, the boss who happened to notice, the relative who happened to be a redeemer.
+God's was working through every ordinary moment — the field she "happened" to find, the boss who happened to notice, the relative who happened to be a redeemer.
 None of it was random.
 All of it was grace. 🫶